 Temple

-The shrine mainly consists of three parts: the Garbhagrha (the sanctum) and the Antarala and Ardhamandapa (Prematileke, 1990).
+The shrine mainly consists of the Garbhagrha (the sanctum) and the Antarala and Ardhamandapa (Prematileke, 1990).
 The Antarala which is facing to the east gives access to the Garbhagrha.
-The stone-cut Siva-linga, the main religious object of worship is found erected in the Garbhagrha (Wikramagamage, 2004).
-The roof is an octagonal shaped dome and end at a height of 31 ft 9 in. above the ground (Prematileke, 1990; Ray, 1960).
+The stone-cut Siva-linga, the main religious object of worship, is erected in the Garbhagrha (Wikramagamage, 2004).
+The roof is an octagonal-shaped dome and ends at a height of 31 ft 9 in. above the ground (Prematileke, 1990; Ray, 1960).
 The exterior walls of the shrine are decorated with ornate carvings and some of the stone slabs on the walls contain inscriptions written in Grantha Tamil characters.
 A broken figure of bull Nandi, the vehicle of God Siva is presently placed in front of the shrine building.
-Besides that, many Hindu sculptures have been found from this site.
+Besides that, many Hindu sculptures have been found on this site.

 Hindu religious rituals are performed here even at the present time (Wikramagamage, 2004).